 Whose insurance do I call after a car accident?

 Because Illinois is an “at-fault” state, you should exchange information and contact the insurance provider of the driver whom you believe is liable for your injuries and/or property damage.
-However, it is also recommended, but not necessarily required, that you call your own auto insurance company, as well.
+However, it is also recommended, but not necessarily required, that you call your own auto insurance company as well.

 The law in Illinois requires that all motor vehicles registered and operated in Illinois must be covered by liability insurance.
 This law does not necessarily require you to tell your car insurance company about your car accident.
 However, nearly all car insurance contracts require you to report the accident very soon after the crash.
 Furthermore, if you do not report the accident, the insurer may refuse you reimbursement for the injuries or property damage that you have suffered.
+This applies to situations where you file an auto insurance claim, even if the accident wasn’t your fault.

 As such, as a policyholder, you should make sure that you are familiar with the terms of your car insurance contract.
 If you do not have a copy of your car insurance contract, you should call or email your insurance company to receive a copy.
-Closely review the terms of the insurance contract and make sure that you can answer the following questions:

 - What are your auto insurance policy’s bodily injury limits?